yaksh-fanshawe/shortkut/README.md

     - Allowing user to search for various locations and view it on map.
     - Allowing user to Select services.
     - Allowing user to find available slots and choosing desired slot from it.
+    - Allowing user to register or create an account on App
+    - Allowing user to login on App
+    - Allowing user to logout
+    - Allowing user to reset password
+    - Allowing user to view, enter and modify details in profile